Shamim2019/cereals-vegetable-hub/README.md

    ## AUTHOR : SHAMIM MALOBA

-   ## DESCRIPTION : This Cereals-vegetable-hub is at the cener of a plant-based lifestyle with a short collection of common images to describe the hub.
+   ## DESCRIPTION : This Cereals-vegetable-hub is at the center of a plant-based lifestyle with a short collection of common images to describe the hub.

    ## LANGUAGES USED : CSS and HTML